 Please consider signing our letter to Congress

 However this debate moves forward, creating a permanent child payment will require advocates.
 That’s why my boss, Sightline Executive Director Alan Durning, joined a number of peers last week to co-sign a letter to Oregon’s delegation in Congress.
 Joining him were Kim McCarty of the Community Alliance of Tenants, Multnomah County Commissioner Jessica Vega Pederson, Ashley Henry of Business for a Better Portland, and Sarah Iannarone of The Street Trust.
+(Update 4/19: in Oregon, the letter has also since been signed by the Oregon Education Association, Our Children Oregon and Oregon Center for Public Policy.)

 All came with slightly different perspectives and priorities, but all agreed that Congress could improve the lives of Oregonians by using progressive tax policy to permanently fund a simple, universal child payment.
 Every American would receive it during their childhood.